Gacaca court: Legal criticism

-The casual format of Gacaca has led to many legal criticisms of the format which include the following: no right to a lawyer, no right to be presumed innocent until proven guilty, no right to be informed of charges being brought against you, no right to case/defense preparation time, no right to be present at one's own trial, no right to confront witnesses, no right against self incrimination, no right against double jeopardy, no right against arbitrary arrest and detention, and furthermore, there is vast evidence of corruption among officials.
+The casual format of Gacaca has led to many legal criticisms.
+Participants lacked numerous rights and privileges common to Western courts.
+They had had no right know the charges levied against them, no right to a lawyer or the presumption of innocence, no right to be present at their own trial or to request time to prepare their case and no right against confront witnesses.
+Furthermore, they had no right against self incrimination, double jeopardy, or arbitrary arrest and detention.
+Furthermore, there was vast evidence of corruption among officials.
 "You have to give money.
-Gacaca judges are not paid so they make arrangements to get money from those who are accused," said a man accused of genocide who said he had paid a bribe to Gacaca judges.
-The lack of legal representation is, in the majority, a result of the genocide itself wherein the vast majority of people of such professions were casualties.
-This brings, perhaps, the biggest issue of Gacaca: the lack of legal representation.
-Gacaca functions using "people of integrity" as judges, lawyers, and the jury.
-Not only are some of these people perpetrators themselves, but the lack of financial compensation for the position and the lack of training make them susceptible to bribery and to leading unfair trials.
+Gacaca judges are not paid so they make arrangements to get money from those who are accused," said a man accused of genocide who claimed to have bribed the judges.
+The lack of legal representation is largely a result of the genocide itself, during which the vast majority of legal professionals became victims.
+The courts would instead rely on unpaid and untrained "people of integrity", including some genocide perpetrators, to serve as judges, lawyers, and the jury.